Why More People Are Choosing Chili’s Over McDonald’s in 2025

 And here’s the kicker: you don’t have to dine in.
 You can order it to go.

 That means you get the portions of a sit-down restaurant ~ without committing to the full sit-down experience.
-If you’re on your lunch break or just want to eat at home, you can still grab the same Chili’s meal, packaged up, ready to roll.
+If you’re on your lunch break or just want to eat at home, you can grab the same Chili’s meal, packaged up, ready to roll.

 Whether you sit down or take it home, Chili’s feels like a real meal.